Constantine the Great (27 Feb c. 272/273 – 22 May 337)

 Constantine was Roman Emperor (A.D.
 306-337).
-He was the first Roman Emperor to convert to Christianity.
-With co-Emperor Licinius he issued the Edict of Milan in 313, which proclaimed tolerance of all religions throughout the empire.
+He was the first Roman Emperor to convert to Christianity and played a crucial role in the spread of the religion.
+With co-Emperor Licinius, he issued the Edict of Milan in 313, which proclaimed tolerance of all religions throughout the empire.

 In 305, Constantine left the confines of Galerius court and joined his father in Britain, where he made a base in York.
 On the death of his father, Constantine was declared Augustus, a decision reluctantly accepted by Galerius.